PCP-GAN: Property-Constrained Pore-scale image reconstruction via conditional Generative Adversarial Networks: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank the University of Leeds for providing access to the High Performance Computing platform (AIRE), and John Hodrien and Luis Avendano Munoz for technical assistance with the HPC system.
-The School of Computer Science is acknowledged for supporting A.S.'s PhD studentship through a full scholarship.
-AR would like to acknowledge Professor Peyman Mostaghimi for his invaluable advice and mentorship in the nucleation of the ideas presented in this work.
-AR thanks Ali Assadi for his contribution to the geological understanding of the rock samples.
+A.R. would like to acknowledge Professor Peyman Mostaghimi for his invaluable advice and mentorship in the nucleation of the ideas presented in this work.
+A.R. thanks Ali Assadi for his contribution to the geological understanding of the rock samples.